President Jimmy Carter’s Sunday School class is a rare experience you do not want to miss. A reflection of our two visits and how to schedule yours.

 We highly recommend a backroad trip to the Presidential Pathways region of Georgia, and we encourage you to schedule your visit soon.
 One can only wonder how long the rare privilege of attending a former President’s Sunday School class will last.
 At this writing President Carter is 94 years old, and although he is currently in excellent health, time marches on . . . .

-Note: If you are planning a visit to Jimmy Carter’s Sunday School class, you will want to allow additional time to visit the location of the infamous Confederate prison Camp Sumter, the National POW Museum, and Andersonville National Cemetery, all located at the Andersonville National Historic Site.
+If you are planning a visit to Jimmy Carter’s Sunday School class, you will want to allow additional time to visit the the infamous Confederate prison Camp Sumter, the National POW Museum, and Andersonville National Cemetery, all located nearby at the Andersonville National Historic Site.